The Sailing Stone VIII

 “Breaking news out of Port Columbus airport, a young, married man has gone missing and we need your help in finding him.
 We know his name.
 It’s Chauncey Lardner.
 As you can see from this CCTV footage, he was caught on camera running out of arrivals and into the parking lot Monday morning.
-From this overhead survaliance camera footage, you can clearly see Chauncey hop a fence and head toward the International Gateway, heading in the direction of I-670, where he was never seen again.
+From this overhead surveillance camera footage, you can clearly see Chauncey hop a fence and head toward the International Gateway, heading in the direction of I-670, where he was never seen again.
 Friends are lost for words, and his wife, Claudia, is frantic tonight.”
 The news show’s Chauncey’s young, attractive wife – eyes swollen from falling tears, as tape recorders are pressed toward her face and mouth.

 “I don’t know what to do, Chauncey.
 You have to come home.
 We can talk.
 We can get through this.
 I have no clue as to why he would just disappear.
 It’s been two and a half days and you are gone.
 We were just married, he has a new job he absolutely loves, we were going to have a family together with a big house and a dog and…I haven’t stopped crying.
 My heart is broken.”

 The anchor’s voice returned: “A neighbor of Chauncey and Claudia’s, Mark of Grove City, where the couple lived, had a very different take on why he might have disappeared: “Well…he was a depressed type of guy, hated to watch the news, made him physically ill, was thoroughly depressed by the violence in the world.
+The mass shootings.
 If you ask me, his disappearance makes perfect sense.”

 There was no expression on Beckett’s face as he changed the channel – flipping, flipping, flipping, looking for the news story to appear again – on another news network.
 After ten minutes, Beckett happened upon the Chauncey news story again – the piece was in the middle of the interview with Mark, the neighbor.
 It was then that Beckett slid off his seat and crouched down right in front of the TV.
 With his right hand, Beckett swept from right to left, across the TV – slowly, deliberately.
 When the CCTV footage appeared on the news coverage, Beckett was no longer found.
 He was completely wiped from the footage.
 From history.
 In fact no mention was made of his appearance in the parking lot, or his possible involvement.
 Beckett returned to his seat and changed the channel again, finding the same news item a few channels up.
-When the CCTV footage of Chauncey running away was shown, again – no Beckett anywhere to be found.
+When the CCTV footage of Chauncey running away was shown, again – no Beckett found anywhere.

 After having showered and shaved, it was time for sleep.
 Beckett shut the TV off and climbed into bed, covering himself over with the nice, cool comforter.
 As he laid on his side, he stared out the window, at the skyline of downtown Columbus.